 - Selfies are well balanced but feel soft when scrutinized on a bigger screen.

-Overall, the camera is a definite improvement over what we had last year, but it still falls short of what Samsung, Apple, and Google offer, and by a margin.
+The camera is a definite improvement over what we had last year, but it still falls short of what Samsung, Apple, and Google offer, and by a margin.
 Considering the hardware, primary 48MP Sony sensor can be accredited for major improvements, and the same is also present on the regular competitively priced OnePlus 7.

 Note: Above OnePlus 7 Pro Camera sample images have been resized for web.
 You can access original images from this google drive link.